Boat and Bike in the Netherlands

 The atmosphere on-board the MS Sir Winston is cosy and personal.
 The riverboat sails under the Dutch flag and management and offers the perfect setting to get to know your fellow travellers in the elegant salon and chic restaurant, or on the large sundeck.

 One of the most beautiful cities in Europe is awaiting discovery on this cycling holiday in Holland.
 Apart from taking a canal tour there are a number of ways to spend your time in the city: a stroll through the Old Town, extensive shopping tours or a visit to one of the numerous museums will ensure that you are never bored.
 Further highlights include the Vondelpark, the Artis Zoo or the infamous red-light district.
 Embarkation takes places between 3 pm and 5 pm.

 You travel by boat from Amsterdam to Zaandam.
 Once you're there, you visit Zaanse Schans, the famous open air museum (admission is not included).
 The world's very first industrial complex developed here about 250 years ago.
 Some 600 windmills stood closely together in rows on a very small area.
-You bicycle at a leisurely pace from the recreational area of Twiske back to Amsterdam, where you can join a tour of the canals if you like.
+You bicycle at a leisurely pace from the recreational area of Twiske back to the MS Sir Winston.